Here's How I'm Managing My Long-Term Position In Home Depot

 Fundamental Snapshot

-Home Depot’s financial position is strong when considering cash conversion coverage, enterprise valuation, leverage to EBITDA, top- and bottom-line growth and margins, and free cash flow and dividend yield performance.
+Home Depot’s financial position is strong when considering cash conversion coverage, enterprise valuation, leverage to EBITDA, top and bottom line growth and margins, and free cash flow and dividend yield performance.

 Looking to expectations for the company’s revenue and profit growth over the next couple of years, and a price around $150 to $155 per share provides a sweet spot to take advantage of the expected continued momentum.
 From a valuation standpoint, expectations are for continued P/E and EV/EBITDA multiples to remain at or near the 22 and 12 times levels.